scrapinghub/splash/README.rst

 Note that this example assumes that myfunc is a javascript function defined in lib1.js.

-Splash by default allows javascript code to access the content of the iframes loaded from a diferent origin from the original page (this is a different behavior than most browsers).
+Splash by default allows javascript code to access the content of iframes loaded from a diferent securiy origin from the original page.
 This feature is useful for scraping, i.e to extract the html of a iframe page.
 This is an example of its usage:

     curl -X POST -H 'content-type: application/javascript' \
         -d 'function getContents(){ var f = document.getElementById("external"); return f.contentDocument.getElementsByTagName("body")[0].innerHTML; }; getContents();' \